 Here is a recipe to make Lebkuchen cookies.
-Traditional German gingerbread cookie recipe from my grandmother who made them every year.
+Traditional German gingerbread cookies from my grandmother who made them every year.
+Now I am sharing her authentic old fashioned method and how to make them easier too.

 Lebkuchen cookies or German gingerbread cookies as some people may call them, were my favorite cookie growing up!
-My grandmother always made it during Christmas time and put them in a little tin with other cookies. (originally published 12/13, affiliate links present)
+My grandmother always made it during Christmas time and put them in a little tin with other cookies. (affiliate links present)

 This year I blogged about it so I could never forget this special recipe and here we are today.
 You just combine all the dry ingredients above and then add the egg and honey last.